Xilinx/mlir-aie/AIEVecDialect.md

 AIE pack

-Xilinx-specific pack intrinsic.
+AMD-specific pack intrinsic.
 Pack a vector of 16-bit values into a vector of 8-bit values.
 `$result = pack($source)`